neyo55/protodo-app-aws/README.md

 ---

-## Lessons Learned & Technical Highlights

-* **IMDSv2 and Docker Routing:** Securing EC2 metadata with `http_tokens = "required"` initially broke the `boto3` S3 upload functionality.
-Solved by increasing the `http_put_response_hop_limit = 3` in the Launch Template, allowing Docker containers to successfully traverse the network bridge to retrieve AWS credentials safely.
-* **Logging vs. Printing:** Transitioned from basic `print()` statements to Python's built-in `logging` module to ensure container stdout/stderr was properly captured by Docker's `json-file` driver and viewable via `docker logs`.
-* **Idempotent Bootstrapping:** The `script.sh` is designed to be fully idempotent, safely tearing down old conflicting Docker packages before installing the official Docker CE, ensuring server replacements boot perfectly every time.

----

-### Congratulations!

-This wraps up an incredible project.
-You should post this to LinkedIn with a summary of the hardest bug you fixed (like the IMDSv2 Docker Hop Limit or the S3 Block Public Access issue)—recruiters love seeing how engineers solve deep technical problems.

-Is there anything else you want to tweak in this README, or are you ready to officially call this project complete?

-This is an excellent idea.
-When hiring managers or senior engineers read portfolio projects, they actually skim past the "happy path" features and go straight to the roadblocks.
-They want to see how you troubleshoot, how deeply you understand the underlying systems, and how you articulate complex bugs.

-Here is a dedicated **"Roadblocks & Technical Deep Dives"** section you can copy and paste directly into your README (I recommend placing it right after the "Codebase Structure" section).

-It is written to sound highly professional, showcasing your deep understanding of AWS networking, IAM, and Docker internals.

----

 ## Roadblocks & Technical Deep Dives

 Building a production-ready environment is rarely straightforward.
 Here are two major technical challenges encountered during this deployment and how they were engineered away: